bbauska/JS-Definitive/README.md

 text.replace(pattern, "#") // =&gt; "testing: #, #, #".
 text.split(/\D+/) // =&gt; ["","1","2","3"]: split on nondigits.
 </pre>
+3.4 Boolean Values
+A boolean value represents truth or falsehood, on or off, yes or no. There are only two possible values of this type.
+The reserved words true and false evaluate to these two values.
+Boolean values are generally the result of comparisons you make in your JavaScript programs.
+For example: a === 4

+Chapter 3: Types, Values, and Variables
+This code tests to see whether the value of the variable a is equal to the number 4.
+If it is, the result of this comparison is the boolean value true.
+If a is not equal to 4, the result of the comparison is false.
+Boolean values are commonly used in JavaScript control structures.
+For example, the if/else statement in JavaScript performs one action if a boolean value is true and another action if the value is false.
+You usually combine a comparison that creates a boolean value directly with a statement that uses it.
+The result looks like this: if (a === 4) {
+b = b + 1;
+} else {
+a = a + 1;
+}
+This code checks whether a equals 4.
+If so, it adds 1 to b; otherwise, it adds 1 to a.
+As we’ll discuss in §3.9, any JavaScript value can be converted to a boolean value.
+The following values convert to, and therefore work like, false: undefined
+0null
+-0
+NaN
+"" // the empty string
+All other values, including all objects (and arrays) convert to, and work like, true. false, and the six values that convert to it, are sometimes called falsy values, and all other values are called truthy.
+Any time JavaScript expects a boolean value, a falsy value works like false and a truthy value works like true.
+As an example, suppose that the variable o either holds an object or the value null.
+You can test explicitly to see if o is non-null with an if statement like this: if (o !== null) ...
+The not-equal operator !== compares o to null and evaluates to either true or false.
+But you can omit the comparison and instead rely on the fact that null is falsy and objects are truthy: if (o) ...
+In the first case, the body of the if will be executed only if o is not null.
+The second case is less strict: it will execute the body of the if only if o is not false or any falsy value (such as null or undefined).
+Which if statement is appropriate for your pro‐ gram really depends on what values you expect to be assigned to o.
+If you need to distinguish null from 0 and "", then you should use an explicit comparison.
+3.4 Boolean Values
+Boolean values have a toString() method that you can use to convert them to the strings “true” or “false”, but they do not have any other useful methods.
+Despite the trivial API, there are three important boolean operators.
+The && operator performs the Boolean AND operation.
+It evaluates to a truthy value if and only if both of its operands are truthy; it evaluates to a falsy value otherwise.
+The || operator is the Boolean OR operation: it evaluates to a truthy value if either one (or both) of its operands is truthy and evaluates to a falsy value if both operands are falsy.
+Finally, the unary ! operator performs the Boolean NOT operation: it evalu‐ ates to true if its operand is falsy and evaluates to false if its operand is truthy.
+For
+example:
+if ((x === 0 && y === 0) || !(z === 0)) {
+// x and y are both zero or z is non-zero
+}
+Full details on these operators are in §4.10.
+3.5 null and undefined
+null is a language keyword that evaluates to a special value that is usually used to indicate the absence of a value.
+Using the typeof operator on null returns the string “object”, indicating that null can be thought of as a special object value that indicates “no object”.
+In practice, however, null is typically regarded as the sole member of its own type, and it can be used to indicate “no value” for numbers and strings as well as objects.
+Most programming languages have an equivalent to JavaScript’s null: you may be familiar with it as NULL, nil, or None.
+JavaScript also has a second value that indicates absence of value.
+The undefined value represents a deeper kind of absence.
+It is the value of variables that have not been initialized and the value you get when you query the value of an object property or array element that does not exist.
+The undefined value is also the return value of functions that do not explicitly return a value and the value of function parameters for which no argument is passed. undefined is a predefined global constant (not a language keyword like null, though this is not an important distinction in practice) that is initialized to the undefined value.
+If you apply the typeof operator to the unde fined value, it returns “undefined”, indicating that this value is the sole member of a special type.
+Despite these differences, null and undefined both indicate an absence of value and can often be used interchangeably.
+The equality operator == considers them to be equal.
+(Use the strict equality operator === to distinguish them.)
+Both are falsy values: they behave like false when a boolean value is required.
+Neither null nor undefined have any properties or methods.
+In fact, using . or [] to access a property or method of these values causes a TypeError.
+I consider undefined to represent a system-level, unexpected, or error-like absence of value and null to represent a program-level, normal, or expected absence of value.
+I avoid using null and undefined when I can, but if I need to assign one of these val‐ ues to a variable or property or pass or return one of these values to or from a func‐ tion, I usually use null.
+Some programmers strive to avoid null entirely and use undefined in its place wherever they can.

+<p>The Symbol type does not have a literal syntax.
+To obtain a Symbol value, you call the
+Symbol() function.
+This function never returns the same value twice, even when called with the same argument.
+This means that if you call Symbol() to obtain a Symbol value, you can safely use that value as a property name to add a new property to an object and do not need to worry that you might be overwriting an existing property with the same name.
+Similarly, if you use symbolic property names and do not share those symbols, you can be confident that other modules of code in your program will not accidentally overwrite your properties.</p>

+In practice, Symbols serve as a language extension mechanism.
+When ES6 introduced the for/of loop (§5.4.4) and iterable objects (Chapter 12), it needed to define standard method that classes could implement to make themselves iterable.
+But standardizing any particular string name for this iterator method would have broken existing code, so a symbolic name was used instead.
+As we’ll see in Chapter 12, Symbol.iterator is a Symbol value that can be used as a method name to make an object iterable.
+The Symbol() function takes an optional string argument and returns a unique Sym‐ bol value.
+If you supply a string argument, that string will be included in the output

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-6">3.6 Symbols</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->